100 best coaching books: exactly what to read to grow your business

 57. The Power of Habit: Why We Do What We Do in Life and Business: This New York Times bestseller by Charles Duhigg explores what goes on inside our brains when we form habits and the importance of doing so.

 58. Thinking, Fast and Slow: Daniel Kahneman offers a fascinating exploration into the way our brains work in this best seller.
-This is one of the top coaching books that is well worth the read for anyone looking to improve their business acumen or personal effectiveness.
+This is one of the top coaching books that are well worth the read for anyone looking to improve their business acumen or personal effectiveness.

 59. Valley of Genius: The Uncensored History of Silicon Valley (As Told by the Hackers, Founders, and Freaks Who Made It): Written by Adam Fisher, this book provides an in-depth look at Silicon Valley through the lives of some of its most famous residents.